richastral/bosch-solar-chargehq/README.md

 However, if you wish to run in this mode you can do the following:

-Ensure the `.env` configuration has the correct polling frequency:
+Ensure the `.env` configuration has the correct polling frequency in minutes:
 ```
 POLL_FREQUENCY=15
 ```